5 Web Design Trends You Need to Know

 This keeps the design fresh, relevant, and on-trend!

-With all of the cool features you can add to your website, it is also important to make your website appealing and that the flow of information is intuitive to your website visitors.
+With all the cool features you are likely adding to your website, it is also important to make your website appealing and that the flow of information is intuitive to your website visitors.

-In this blog post, we’ll walk you through the 5 latest web design trends in 2021 to help transform your website into an eye-catching #1 lead generation asset.
+In this blog post, we present the 5 latest web design trends to help transform your website into an eye-catching #1 lead generation asset.

 1. Making Your Website 508 Compliant